-Parties must register the preliminary contract at the competent Italian Tax Office and pay at this time a part of the State taxes.
+Parties must register the preliminary contract with the competent Italian Tax Office and pay at this time a part of the State taxes.
 These taxes will be deducted from the total price once executed the final Deed.

 The “Caparra Confirmatoria” is a deposit or down payment of approximately 10-20 % of the total property price.
-It is due by the buyer at time of signature and aims to:
+It is due by the buyer at the time of signature and aims to:

 - Guarantee the seller’s right to withdraw from the contract and hold the deposit in case of buyer’s default.

-- allow the buyer to get a full refund whereby the seller doesn’t not fulfil its obligations under the contract.
+- allow the buyer to get a full refund whereby the seller doesn’t fulfil its obligations under the contract.

 3) The final deed signed up at the Italian Public Notary’s office

 The parties execute the final deed of sale (so-called Rogito) at the Public Notary’s office.
-The notary is an independent body whose main functions are to review the property details, to verify the parties’ power and entitlement to be part of the transaction, and to file the property title with the local Land registry (“Conservatoria dei Registri Immobiliari”).
+The notary is an independent body whose main functions are to review the property details, to verify the parties’ power and entitlement to be part of the transaction and to file the property title with the local Land registry (“Conservatoria dei Registri Immobiliari”).

 The content of this article is intended to provide a general guide to the subject matter.
 The author is an Italian lawyer specialising in international trade law.
 Please feel free to drop us a message if you have any queries.